Ayse1006/Molecular_Modelisation/README.md

 ## Usage
 ### setting Blender
 For the first launch of blender, importing cellblender is needed.
 It allows to have the cellblender menu needed for the project.
-Do not forget to change the pathway of the mcell file in tha initialisation.py script (line 46).
+Do not forget to change the pathway of the mcell file in the initialisation.py script (line 46).
 **initialisation.py** has all the functions needed in order to build and set up all the parameters for the simulation.

 ### Launching simulation
 To launch the simulation, the script has to be opened in blender.
 To do that default view has to be changed to scripting view.
 Open the **initialisation.py** and run it *(Text > Run script)*.
-The figures will be showed in the windows.
-In the cellblender window all the paramters should be filled up.
+The figures will be shown in the windows.
+In the cellblender window all the parameters should be filled in.
 Don't forget to save the blender file in order to go on.
 To run the simulation go to *(Cellblender > Run simulation )*.
 But before the seed number should be set to 10.
 This will launch 10 simulations.
 Go to *(Run simulation > Output/Control Options)* and change the End Seed to 10.
-All that is need to do is *(Export & Run)*
+All that is needed to do is *(Export & Run)*

 ### Creating graphs
-When the simulation is runed, blender will create a new folder with the same name as the blender file.
-In this folder there are multiple files and folder but only a few of them will be used to create the graphs.
+When the simulation is run, blender will create a new folder with the same name as the blender file.
+In this folder there are multiple files and folders but only a few of them will be used to create the graphs.
 **statistics.py** should be put put inside the new folder.
 Then with an access to a terminal in the new folder, run the script `$ python statistic.py`` The output should be like the following :